nrwl/nx/docs/angular/api-storybook/generators/configuration.md

 # configuration

-Add storybook configuration to a ui library
+Add storybook configuration to a ui library or an application

 ## Usage